-Also, Women’s Can Be at Risk for Low Testosterone:
+Also, Women Can Be at Risk for Low Testosterone:

-The ovaries are responsible for producing both testosterone and estrogen, as the ovaries age, they produce less estrogen and testosterone.
-As women enter peri-menopause and pre-menopause, testosterone will be diminished by the age of 30’s, and once a women reach full menopause, it’s common for them to produce 75% less testosterone than they did in the there 21’s.
-Every woman becomes at risk of low testosterone as she ages, and women who go through hysterectomy or oophorectomy have an even higher chance of dealing or having low testosterone in women levels.
+The ovaries produce both testosterone and estrogen; as they age, they have less estrogen and testosterone.
+As women enter peri-menopause and pre-menopause, testosterone will be diminished by the age of the ’30s.
+Once a women reach full menopause, it’s common for them to produce 75% less testosterone than they did in the there 21s.
+Every woman becomes at risk of low testosterone as she ages, and women who go through hysterectomy or oophorectomy have an even higher chance of dealing with or having low testosterone in women levels.

-Research has shown that women have a significant advantage when it comes to a few things, Like memory and language, while men tend to have stronger spatial skills (though this too has been disputed).
-But due to ethical restrictions, no study had been able to track the direct effect that testosterone exposure has on the brain—until now.
+Research has shown that women have a significant advantage in a few things, Like memory and language, while men tend to have more vital spatial skills (though this, too, has been disputed).
+But due to ethical restrictions, no study has been able to track the direct effect of testosterone exposure on the brain—until now.

-The hormone also plays a role in your state of mind, including how well your brain works.
-That’s why low testosterone has linked to symptoms such as mood swings, increased stress, and depression. … “Cells in the brain have testosterone receptors, and low testosterone in those receptors are significantly affected mental health.”
+The hormone also affects your state of mind, including how well your brain works.
+Low testosterone has been linked to mood swings, increased stress, and depression.
+“Cells in the brain have testosterone receptors, and low testosterone in those receptors significantly affects mental health.”

 Bone Density and Osteoporosis:

-As men age, their serum testosterone concentrations decrease, as do their bone densities.
+As men age, their serum testosterone concentrations and bone densities decrease.
 Because bone density is also low in hypogonadal men, we hypothesized that increasing the serum testosterone concentrations of men over 65 yr to those found in young men would raise their bone densities.